 4. Use Masks to Edit Just a Portion of Your Photo

-Masks allow you to make adjustments in just a selection or your photo.
-A mask “protects” the selected pixels from any edit you do in the adjustment layer.
+Masks allow you to make adjustments in just a selection of your photo.
+A mask “protects” the selected pixels from any editing tools you use in the adjustment layer.

 Masks are automatically added with the adjustment curves.
 The mask is the white square next to the adjustment layer icon.

-When working with masks you play with the colors white and black.
+When working with masks. you play with the colours white and black.
 White means that the pixel is active, so it is affected by the adjustment layer modifications.

 Black means that you mask it, meaning that the pixel is not affected by the adjustment layer.

-But how to use the white and black?
-With the brush tool you add the mask by painting in black.
+But how to use white and black?
+With the brush tool, you add the mask by painting in black.

-Pick a brush tool and adjust its size and hardness in the menu.
+Pick a brush icon and adjust its size and hardness in the menu.

-Make sure you have the black color selected.
+Make sure you have the black colour selected.

-You will see that you are not really adding black to the image.
-You are in fact adding black onto the mask to indicate the pixels you don’t want to be affected by the adjustment layer (transparent).
+You will see that you are not adding black to the photo.
+You are adding black onto the mask to indicate the pixels you don’t want to be affected by the adjustment layer (transparent).

 If you paint too much or you want to correct something, you can do it by painting in white.

-Another way to create the mask is to first select the area you want to mask and while the selection is active, create the adjustment layer.
+There is also another way to create a mask.
+First, select the area you want to mask and while the selection is active, create the adjustment layer.